The-Strategy-Unit/pxtextmining/docs/getting started/install.md

       - `text_venv\Scripts\activate` (Windows);

 ### Option 1: Install from PyPI
+This option allows you to use the functions coded in pxtextmining.

 1. Install `pxtextmining` and its PyPI dependencies:
       - `pip3 install pxtextmining`  (Linux & MacOS);